kos-lang/kos/doc/modules.md

     buffer.prototype.fill(begin, value)
     buffer.prototype.fill(begin, end, value)

-Fill specified portion of the buffer with a value.
+Fills specified portion of the buffer with a value.

 Returns the buffer object being filled (`this`).